anialoyann/ds223-hmw1/readme.md

 ## Purpose

-The aim of this project is to model and visualize the adoption curve for Apple HomePod, using the Bass Diffusion Model.
-The report helps to understand how various factors (like innovation and imitation) influence product adoption over time.
+The aim of this project is to use a Bass Diffusion model with the help of Apple HomePod to predict a diffusion path for a 2023 innovation Sonos Era 300 .

 ## Stages

 - Implements the Bass Diffusion Model on Apple HomePod adoption data.
 - Analyzes the adoption trends and estimates future adoption.
 - Generates visualizations to explore the impact of model parameters.
+- Predicts the diffusion path for Sonos Era 300
+- Estimates the number of adopters for Sonos Era 300

 ## How to Use